Kelly Dean, Clinical Intern

 What You Can Expect

 My style is warm, grounded, human, direct, and collaborative.
-Clients often describe sessions as a place where they can slow down, be honest, and make sense of what’s really going on.
-I lead with empathy and validation, while also gently naming patterns and offering thoughtful challenges when something feels important to explore.
-I believe directness can be kind—especially when it’s rooted in trust.
+Clients often describe sessions as a place where they can slow down, be honest, and make sense of what is really going on.
+I lead with empathy and validation while also gently naming patterns and offering thoughtful challenges when something feels important to explore.
+I believe directness can be kind, especially when it is rooted in trust.

 We Might Be a Good Fit If You Often Feel…